Cyber Monday has begun, and deals are going fast. Snag your favorites now!

 Heavy canvas material resists stings.
 Comfortable, roomy fit.
 Affordable price point for a backup or temporary suit.
 Lightweight and well ventilated.
 Veil mesh does not obscure vision.

-Gloves and pants not included in set.
-Veil mesh not well supported, can contact skin.
+Gloves and pants are not included in the set.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 If you think bees are just summer pests, think again.
 At least 30% of the world’s crops and 90% of wild plants flourish because of these hardworking insects and other pollinators.
 Many food crops would die without them.
 Keeping bees is big business in the U.S., but it’s also a hobby that’s growing in popularity.
 You can now find beehives in suburban backyards and on city rooftops as apiarists tend bees for the enjoyment – and the honey.

 Humans have been raiding hives for millennia and tending hives for thousands of years without protective gear, and even now the most experienced apiarists don’t always need it.
 But if you’re a beginning beekeeper or you’re allergic to bee venom, you will want a beekeeping suit to protect your skin from beestings, and some suits are better at doing this than others.

 There are other important factors to consider, too, so if you’re in the market for a beekeeping suit, we can help guide you through the options so you can choose the best one for your needs.

 A beekeeping suit is a protective head-to-ankle garment worn over the clothing by beekeepers when tending to their hives.
 The fabric, which can be thick, thin, or multilayered, is designed to protect against beestings.
 Elasticized cuffs and ankles prevent bees from entering.
 A hat and veil attached to the suit keep bees from stinging the face and neck.